• Resources

 Freelance work covers a wide range of activities such as design, software development, consulting, content creation, accounting, legal services, and other professional services.
 From a tax perspective, under the Indian GST law, freelancing is treated as a supply of services.
 This classification is important because GST applies to taxable services, while salaried income remains outside the scope of GST.

-Are Freelancers Covered Under GST?
+Do Freelancers Need to Register Under GST?

 GST Registration Process for Freelancers